amesar/mlflow-fun/tools/mlflow_fun/export_import/README.md

 Arguments
 * experiment_name - Destination experiment name  - will be created if it does not exist
 * input - Source directory or zip file produced by export_experiment.py
-* use_src_user_id - Set the destination user ID to the source user ID or the current user ID
+* use_src_user_id - Set the destination user ID to the source user ID

 Run examples